Guy Bedos: Engagements in Politics and the Public

 Sometimes at differences with his ideas, he felt "closer to Albert Camus rather than Enrico Macias."

-Guy Bedos was a "man of the left" without supporting any particular political party.
+Bedos was a "man of the left" without supporting any particular political party.
 In 2012, he moved in Hénin-Beaumont to support the candidacy of Jean-Luc Mélenchon.

 He was often indicated as one of the representatives of the left wing by essayists and personalities of the right, among whom notably are Éric Zemmour or Jean Roucas.

 In 2008, he showed his support for Yvan Colonna.

 In October 2013 during a show, he portrayed the old Minister of Employment Nadine Morano, setting off many comments in mass media.
 Brought on by the last action, he was discharged by the court of Nancy.

 He also continued to support the activists of the right association in accommodation.
 He was a member of the League of Human Rights.

 He was a member of the Honorary Committee of the Association for the right to die with dignity.
 He was regularly involved with the association, and in 2012 he co-wrote a call for candidates in the presidential elections to commit to introduce a Bill to legalize euthanasia.

 He was part of the committee in support of journalist Denis Robert at Florange on 10 November 2007.

 In the citizen primary in 2017, he supported Arnaud Montebourg, stating "I think Manuel Valls is left as I am far-right.
 There are a lot of things that I have disliked in his behavior when he was Prime Minister and Minister of the Interior."
 Initially named the head of the committee in support of Montebourg, Bedos started to refuse by presiding over, then accepted it before giving it away again.

 He intervened again, unexpectedly according to him, declaring it was "left but not Socialist" and reminded that he was against racism in all forms "but I’m not always okay with how our Muslim friends treat women.
 I say.
 I don’t care if someone doesn’t like it."

-Guy Bedos had come to support Jean-Luc Mélenchon on 18 March 2017 to market for the Republic life of the rebellious France.
+Bedos had come to support Jean-Luc Mélenchon on 18 March 2017 to market for the Republic life of the rebellious France.

 Labour court judgement and condemnation

-Guy Bedos was sanctioned in 1995 by the labor court of Tours for having fired a couple he had hired for the maintenance of a rented castle.
+Bedos was sanctioned in 1995 by the labor court of Tours for having fired a couple he had hired for the maintenance of a rented castle.